Paris Kills

-Paris Kills is the sixth studio album by Finnish rock band The 69 Eyes.
-It was released in 2002 on Gaga Goodies / Poko Rekords and re-released in 2007 on Cleopatra Records.
-The first single from the album was "Dance d'Amour".
+Paris Kills is the 2002 studio album by Finnish gothic rock band The 69 Eyes.
+A No. 1 best seller in Finland, the album achieved Gold Record status within a month of its release.
+It was their sixth studio album and was released in 2002 on Gaga Goodies / Poko Rekords and re-released in 2007 on Cleopatra Records.

+The first single from Paris Kills was "Dance d'amour", which was pre-released and received radio airplay prior to the album's release.